 Hazardous Materials Business Plan (HMBP)

 The Hazardous Materials Business Plan (HMBP) program was established to prevent or minimize the damage to public health and safety and the environment from a release or threatened release of hazardous materials.
 It also satisfies community right-to-know laws.
-The plan requires businesses that handle hazardous materials in quantities equal to or greater than 55 gallons of a liquid, 500 pounds of a solid, 200 cubic feet of compressed gas, or extremely hazardous substances above the threshold planning quantity (40 CFR, Part 355, Appendix A) to develop, implement and electronically submit a Hazardous Material Business Plan in the California Environmental Reporting System (CERS) as well as obtain a Consolidated CUPA Permit.
+The plan requires businesses that handle hazardous materials in quantities equal to or greater than 55 gallons of a liquid, 500 pounds of a solid, 200 cubic feet of compressed gas, or extremely hazardous substances above the threshold planning quantity (40 CFR, Part 355, Appendix A) to develop, implement and electronically submit a Hazardous Material Business Plan in the California Environmental Reporting System (CERS).
 Please confirm if you meet the threshold reporting requirements HERE.

 Components of a Hazardous Materials Business Plan